baaspack/baas-sdk/README.md

 Two different messages are sent:

-1. All active websocket connections receive the following message (except for the client that called this method):
+1. All active websocket connections receive the following message except for the client that called this method:
 ```
 => {
   action: "createChannel",